 The parades begin at 10 am and roll one immediately after the other, and the post-party at the Trailhead starts around noon and features entertainment, music, food and family fun.

-The parades will feature walking groups, musicians, floats, antique cars, small trucks and wagons, and fun throws.
-The Grand Marshal and parade theme will be announced as the event nears.
+The parades will feature walking groups, musicians, floats, antique cars, small trucks and wagons, fun throws and celebrity Grand Marshal and special guests.

 Founded in 1959, this is the 60th annual parade for the Krewe of Covington Lions Club.
 The lineup includes walking groups, musicians, riders, antique car owners and more to be announced.
 Follows the same route as the Krewe of Olympia.
 The Lions Club supports the cost of exams and eyeglasses for low-income individuals.